 In some cases, to maintain your workforce, salary reductions may have to be instituted.

-Some of my clients are seeing more online consumer orders; evaluate you’re online website offerings.
+Some of my clients are seeing more online consumer orders; evaluate your online website offerings.

 Going forward, we may have to re-invent our businesses, at least our marketing efforts.